 Today is my Ellie’s fifth birthday.

-Well, I have done that for my oldest, Anna, each year since I started the blog.
+Well, I have done that for my oldest, each year since I started the blog.

 But I realized the other day that I have never done this for my youngest, Ella or Ellie as we call her around here.

-And I think I know why I probably never wrote a post about her.
+And I had a moment of mom guilt but I think I know why I probably never wrote a post about her.

-Because for most of her life, Ellie has been really difficult.
+Because for most of her life, Ella has been really difficult and really hard to like on some days.

 Now, if you are infuriated or insulted by these words, you might want to skip out now.

-My Ella has been a huge source of love, laughter and smiles for me for the past five years.
+My Ellie has been a huge source of love, laughter and smiles for me over the past five years.

 But she has also been a huge source of stress, heartache, tears and frustration as well.